phalcon-orphanage/docs/en/api/Phalcon_Mvc_View.rst

 public  **disable** ()

 Disable view.
-No show any view or template
+Don't show any view or template